-The Facebook data management and privacy accusation that implicated and ultimately led to the insolvency of the data analytical firm Cambridge Analytica earlier in 2018 (The Guardian, 2018) highlighted yet another aspect of the cyber risk phenomenon that has become part of everyday life for most people: the need to protect privacy in an age which personal information is a tradeable commodity.
+The Facebook data management and privacy accusation that implicated and ultimately led to the insolvency of the data analytical firm Cambridge Analytica in 2018 (The Guardian, 2018) highlighted yet another aspect of the cyber risk phenomenon that has become part of everyday life for most people: the need to protect privacy in an age which personal information is a tradeable commodity.

 The magnitude of the rise of social media can be easily demonstrated if we consider two of the major companies involved.
-Twitter, the global messaging platform, witnessed an increase in user numbers from approximately 30 million in 2010 to over 336 million in 2018 (Statista, 2018a).
-Facebook, the social network company, experienced an increase in users from approximately 100 million in 2008 to over 2.19 billion in 2018 (Statista, 2018b).
+Twitter, the global messaging platform, has approximately 326 million active users in 2020 (Statista, 2020).
+Facebook, the social network company has approximately 2.6 billion active users in 2020 (Statista, 2020).

 Of course, many organisations also recognise the benefits of social media and use it as a marketing tool, to provide essential information to stakeholders or to improve customer relationships through real-time engagement.